I just placed an order but I need to cancel/adjust it. What do I do?

 If you live in the US, nope!
 All US orders ship for free.
-If you live outside the US, we charge a flat rate of $15 for shipping.
+If you live outside the US, we charge DHL shipping rates calculated at checkout.

 Where does your clothing ship from?

-All orders are made in and shipped out of Fayetteville, Arkansas.
+All orders are made in and shipped out of Brooklyn, NY.